amrvac/amrvac/doc/par.md

-linear force-free background field with non-zero current by adding a source term, namely, perturbed magnetic field cross velocity then dot background current, in the right hand side of the conservative energy equation as a user's unsplit special source .
+linear force-free background field with non-zero current by adding a source term, namely, perturbed magnetic field cross velocity then dot background current, in the right hand side of the conservative energy equation as a user unsplit special source .

 Resistive source terms for MHD can use a compact non-conservative formulation of resistive source terms, by setting compactres=T. The default